 The location of his farm was not far from the future Cavill Avenue.
 Beattie built a shingle-roomed cottage, a barn for his produce and a jetty on the river bank.
 Around him, farmers were just barely surviving on their farms or selections, growing crops such as maize and sugar cane.

-Meyer quickly found as many would in the future - there was money to be made in providing accommodation and services to visitors and travelers.
+Meyer quickly found, as many would in the future, that there was money to be made in providing accommodation and services to visitors and travellers.

 He built a private ferry service over the Nerang River as well as the Main Beach Hotel near the river bank in 1887.
 He financed his new ventures by selling at auction in Brisbane, The Main Beach Estate.